-The mitochondrial uniporter (1.A.77) is a highly selective calcium channel in the organelle''s inner membrane.
-Its molecular components include the EF-hand-containing calcium-binding proteins, mitochondrial calcium uptake 1 (MICU1) and MICU2 as well as the oligomeric pore-forming subunit, mitochondrial calcium uniporter (MCU).
+The mitochondrial uniporter (1.A.77) is a highly selective calcium channel in the organelle's inner membrane.
+Its molecular components include the two EF-hand-containing calcium-binding proteins, mitochondrial calcium uptake 1 (MICU1) and MICU2 as well as the oligomeric pore-forming subunit, mitochondrial calcium uniporter (MCU) in animals.
 Sancak et al. 2013 achieved a full molecular characterization of the uniporter holocomplex.
 Quantitative mass spectrometry of the affinity-purified complex revealed the presence of MICU1 and MICU2 (TC#8.A.44), MCU and its paralog MCUb (1.A.77), and an essential MCU regulator (EMRE), a 10-kilodalton protein with a single transmembrane domain.
 In its absence, uniporter channel activity was lost despite intact MCU expression and oligomerization.
 EMRE was required for the interaction of MCU with MICU1 and MICU2.
 Hence, EMRE is essential for in vivo uniporter current and bridges the calcium-sensing role of MICU1 and MICU2 with the calcium-conducting role of MCU (Sancak et al. 2013).
 EMRE interacts with MCU and MICU via its transmembrane helices.
 It maintains tight MICU regulation of the MCU pore, a role that involves EMRE binding to MICU1 using its conserved C-terminal polyaspartate tail.
 EMRE ensures that all transport-competent uniporters are tightly regulated, responding appropriately to a dynamic intracellular Ca2+ landscape (Tsai et al. 2016).
 It is essential for MCU activity in mice (Liu et al. 2020).